MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/03-assessments/knowledge_check.md

 3) Name two checks you wrote and the specific failures they prevent.
 4) Why use `lazy=True` when validating with Pandera?
 5) What is a quiet failure, and how do quality gates reduce that risk?
-6) How would you explain a validation report to a stakeholder who doesn't code?
+6) How would you explain a validation report to a colleague who doesn't code?